ZenoqPNG/Searchy/README.md

 ##⚡️ Description

 Searchy automatically scans your main folders — Downloads, Documents, Desktop, Pictures, and Music — and lets you instantly find files and folders through an optimized search engine.
-You can open files directly from the interface, rescan the system, all within a dark Netflix-inspired design 🔴
+You can open files directly from the interface, rescan the system, all within a dark Apples-inspired design

 ---